n8n-io/bash-dash/README.md

 ## Examples

-There are many possible use-cases of Bash-Dash.
+There are many possible use-cases of bash-dash.
 To give you some ideas, here are some examples of n8n workflows:

 - `- weather berlin` to return the current weather in Berlin.
 You can find the workflow [here](https://n8n.io/workflows/986).
 - `- asana My new task` to create a new task in Asana.
 You can find the workflow [here](https://n8n.io/workflows/987).